mbmorrissey/mbmorrissey.github.io/_pages/about.md

 I am Deputy Director of the [Centre for Biological Diversity](https://biology.st-andrews.ac.uk/biodiversity/) in the [School of Biology](https://www.st-andrews.ac.uk/biology/) and the Director of Postgraduate (Research) Recruitment (it's not glamorous, almost everyone is director of something around here).

+Prospective students and other researchers are welcome to contact me to discuss projects.